 I received this miniseries as part of a "Charles Dickens" boxed set, including also Oliver Twist, Bleak House and Hard Times, amongst one or two more.
 I had read the novel, Great Expectations, some time back.
 I think I would have been about 14-15, so a decade an a half ago.
-When I started reading it, I was sure I would love it.
-By the end, I was pretty sure I hated it.
-It was a series of poorly put together scenes in which everything worked out with a couple of twists ending.
-Had it not been for Tale of Two Cities, I would likely have given up on Dickens with that one books.
-(Note that is the fate that has happened to many.
-Nearly everyone I ask with a bone to pick with Dickens, attributes to reading Great Expectactions in high school.)
+I was sure I would love it when I started reading it, but by the end, I was pretty sure I hated it.
+It struck me as a series of poorly, barely stictched together scenes in which everything worked out with a couple of twists and surprise: an ending.
+Had it not been for Tale of Two Cities, I would likely have given up on Dickens with that one book.
+(Note: that is the fate that has happened to many, nearly everyone I ask with a bone to pick with Dickens, attributes said bone to reading Great Expectactions in high school.)

-For those not in the know, or in the somewhat forgot, Great Expectations is about a young man named Pip who is raised as a poor blacksmith, but longs for something more.
-He gets his chance, and with it comes pride and greed.
+For those not in the know, or in the somewhat forgot, Great Expectations is about a young man named Pip who is raised by a poor blacksmith, but longs for something more.
+He gets his chance with a large side-order of pride and greed.
 His story is sort of a Christmas Carol in reverse.
-For better or worse, Pip is one of the most honestly human characters Dickens ever wrote.
-He is never a bad person, even when foolish, and it is hard to really hate him for his idiocy; as much as it hard to honestly forgive him.
-He is flesh and blood character that must be taken good and bad at once.
-This, and its generally straightforward plot, is probably why it is often singled out as his summer reading list title of choice by so many schools.
+Pip is one of the most honestly human characters Dickens wrote: never a bad person, even when foolish, and it is hard to really hate him for his idiocy; as much as it hard to forgive him.
+He is a flesh and blood character that is taken as both good and bad at once.
+This, and its generally straightforward plot, is probably why it is often singled out as a common summer reading list title.

 The 1981 miniseries opens true to form for most 1970s' and -80's BBC miniseries.
-True to dialogue, with murky sets and badly mixed sound.
-It has that same dearth of a score and habit of focusing on characters' faces.
-In short, if you like the things, you will like this one.
-If they put you off, expect no easy quarter.
-It stretches 12 episodes (11 of which are 25 or so minutes long, one of which is double length), and so occupies a good 5-6 hours of time.
-I decided it was best to watch it in bursts, an episode or two or there over a couple of weeks.
-It was written with such intention, and so I felt it might be unfair to try taking it in all at once and risk tiring myself of it (this plan lasted until the last four episodes, which I watched in one go).
+True to dialogue with murky sets and badly mixed sound.
+It has that same absence of score and a habit of focusing on characters' faces.
+It stretches 12 episodes (11 of which are 25 or so minutes long, one of which is double length) and occupies a good 5-6 hours of time.
+I decided it was best to watch it in bursts, an episode or three over a couple of weeks.

-I will start out by saying that there are two major things that I did not like about this production.
-The first is the handling by Stratford Johns as Magwitch.
-While Johns was borderline perfect for the playing of the reformable convict, when quiet, his speaking parts tended to cause the character to fall out of believability.
+There are two major things that I did not like about this production.
+The first is the acting of Stratford Johns as Magwitch.
+While Johns was perfect for the playing of the reformable convict through many scenes, when quiet, the believability of such falls a bit to the side.
 He copes with the balance between the criminal and the lovable by rasphy whiskers and dunderheaded looks.
-Had he been more agressively lovable, it would have been much better.
-The major flaw in the production was, unfortunately, Julian Amyes direction.
-Amyes spent too much time lost between the close ups and far away pans, and often lost the shot in the middle.
-Some of his scenes had a wondrous immediacy, but far too many had the look of a staged production, causing the whole thing to run off kilter.
-He also allowed characters to lapse into mumble mode too often.
-Effective to show their consternation, it kills the effect when the watcher is as left behind from the monologue as the other characters in the room.
+Had he been more agressively lovable, it would have been better.
+The other bit, and the major flaw of the production was, unfortunately, Julian Amyes direction.
+Amyes spent too much time lost between the close ups and far away pans, and often lost the important shot in the middle.
+Some of his scenes had a wondrous immediacy, but far too many had the look of a staged production.
+He also allowed his troupe to lapse into mumble mode too often.
+Effective as it is to show their consternation, it kills the effect when the watcher is as left behind from the monologue as the other characters in the room.

 This version's biggest strength, and biggest weakness, is its earnest portrayal of the original subject.
 Down to Matthew Pocket's not-quite-right-for-tv mannerisms; this version is about bringing Dickens as-is to the screen.
 It probably won't win over any newcomers, but I recommend it to people who have to read the book, or had to the read book.
 It will probably make more sense as to why you were meant to care, for the latter, and will save up time to read a better Dickens, such as Bleak House, for the former.